Ben0096/RSAEncrypt/README.md

 make
 ```

-and then copy paste the following:
+and then copy-paste the following to run the test:

 ```
 ./rsa -t -k ../keys/1024_key_components.txt -f ../examplefiles/small_plaintext.txt